nicoll-douglas/mp3zy/backend/README.md

 - `disc_number` - The disc number that the track is on on the album.
 - `release_date` - The release date of the track.
 - `url` - The URL source to use for download (should ideally be extracted from the response body of a request to GET /downloads/search).
+- `download_dir` - The directory where the associated audio file should be saved to.

 #### Responses